-MEDMR will upload dealer data from MARVIN to the ACCSP data warehouse once every two months.
-In each data feed, the following fields are uploaded to the warehouse according to ACCSP protocols: supplier dr id, supplier dealer id, supplier trip id, supplier cf id, supplier vessel id, unload year, unload month, unload day, state code, county code, port code, primary gear, data source, data supplier, reported quantity, live pounds, dollars, disposition code, grade code, unit measure, species ITIS, market code, supplier action flag, dr seq id, fishing mode.
+MEDMR will try to upload dealer data from MARVIN to the ACCSP data warehouse once every two months but at a minimum every 6 months.
+In each data feed, the following fields are uploaded to the warehouse according to ACCSP protocols: supplier drid, supplier dealer id, supplier trip id, supplier cf id, supplier vessel id, unload year, unload month, unload day, state code, county code, port code, primary gear, data source, data supplier, reported quantity, live pounds, dollars, disposition code, grade code, unit measure, species ITIS, market code, supplier action flag, dr seq id, fishing mode.
 MEDMR enters data daily and audits data weekly, so the data uploaded to the warehouse are a mix of pre- and post-audited records.
 MEDMR does not keep track of what percentage of the uploaded records are "reloads" due to errors, but simply reloads all the data in MARVIN to the warehouse once every three months.
 In addition, the data supplied by the Elver System are sent directly to SAFIS daily during elver season.